 Pinhão and Juçara in Indigenous Land

-As in Quedas do Iguaçu, the Federal Highway Police helicopter was used to sow seeds of pine nut and juçara palm in Nova Laranjeiras, also in the state of Paraná.
+As in Quedas do Iguaçu, a Federal Highway Police helicopter was used to sow seeds of pine nut and juçara palm in Nova Laranjeiras, also in the state of Paraná.
 The seeds were sown on Rio das Cobras Indigenous Land.

 In all, during Nature's Journey, the Federal Highway Police contributed to the sowing of 12 tons of seeds.
 Fuel costs for the flights were paid for thanks to sponsorship from Caixa Econômica Federal, one of Brazil's state-owned banks.